team

 Gavin Noyes

-Arts, Advocacy & Healing Program Coordinator
+Arts, Advocacy & Healing Program lead

 Gavin (he/him) is the Arts, Advocacy, and Healing Program Coordinator with INDIGENOUS LED.
 Gavin has been celebrating lands, water, and wildlife on U.S. public lands while running nonprofits and programs at Save Our Canyons, Round River Conservation Studies, Utah Diné Bikéyah, and the Conservation Lands Foundation since 1999.
 With INDIGENOUS LED, Gavin supports community organizers who weave arts, local foods, language, culture, and spiritual practices into campaign strategies to strengthen community relationships and the engagement of all beings across Native American ancestral lands.
 Gavin was raised in Salt Lake City, Utah, lands of Ute, Goshute, Paiute, and Shoshone People.
 He holds degrees in natural resources, Japanese language and culture, and public policy.